fvwmorg/fvwm3/dev-docs/DEVELOPERS.md

 check, it is recommend to fix this by rebasing the commits with the additional fixes

-The FVWM repository also treats the `master` branch as protected.
+The FVWM3 repository also treats the `master` branch as protected.
 This is a [GitHub feature](https://help.github.com/articles/about-protected-branches/) which means the `master` branch in this case cannot have changes merged into it until Github Actions has verified the builds do not fail.